vectordotdev/vector/rfcs/2022-03-07-3829-better-support-for-large-aws-s3-batches.md

 ### User Experience

-The enhanced sink will add support for a new time-based upload mode.
-This mode will create a new object in the destination bucket once every configured interval instead of creating an object when a batch is filled or times out.
-This new object will be uploaded incrementally, but will not be visible in the bucket until all the parts of it are complete.
+From a user point of view, there is no visible change in the behavior.
+Objects are created as specified by the `batch` configuration, either when the maximum size or a timeout is reached.
+Internally, the sink will upload the objects in multiple parts when possible, but the resulting object will not be visible in the bucket until all the parts of it are complete.
+When possible, the sink will fall back to the `PutObject` path to reduce the number of AWS actions.

-The following upload behaviors are possible through the configuration described below.
-In all cases, where possible, the sink will upload the batch in multiple parts to reduce the amount of data buffered locally.

-1. The sink operates as before, where objects are created based only on the existing batch settings.
-This will initially be the default configuration to avoid breaking existing setups but will be deprecated.
-1. The sink buffers batches until it can generate a complete part, and assembles the parts into an object only at the end of an interval.
-None of the intermediate parts are visible until the final object is assembled.

 This change will introduce the following new configuration items for this sink, which will all default to operating the same as the